A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. In a round-bottom flask, dissolve salicylic acid in acetic anhydride.
+1. In a round-bottom flask, carefully dissolve salicylic acid in acetic anhydride.
+(Caution: Acetic anhydride is irritating.
+Perform this step in a well-ventilated area or fume hood.)

 3. Attach a condenser to the flask and heat the mixture to 80-90°C using a heating mantle.

-4. Monitor the temperature and maintain it between 80-90°C for 30 minutes.
+4. Monitor the temperature carefully and maintain it between 80-90°C for 30 minutes.

-11. Analyze the product (aspirin) using melting point determination or infrared spectroscopy.
+11. Analyze the product (aspirin) using melting point determination or infrared spectroscopy to confirm its purity.

 Key Procedures:

-• Acetylation: The reaction of salicylic acid with acetic anhydride in the presence of sulfuric acid leads to the formation of aspirin.
+• Acetylation: The reaction of salicylic acid with acetic anhydride in the presence of sulfuric acid (which acts as a catalyst) leads to the formation of aspirin.

-• Vacuum Filtration: This technique removes impurities from the organic layer.
+• Vacuum Filtration: This technique separates the solid aspirin from the liquid impurities.

 Significance: